TezBaker/Bakers-Dozen/README.md

 Useful Tools for Bakers

 ## Make multiple payments - makePayments.sh
-To use the bash payment script create a payment.txt in the same directory and each line of the file should be a node payment command.
+To use the bash payment script, create a payment.txt file in the same directory and each line of the file should be a node payment statement.
 This is an example file below:

 payment.txt file example
 tezos-client transfer 1 from TezBaker to address1 --fee 0